 The landscape of North Holland is shaped by a long tradition of water management.
-In 1923 a number of outposts were built as shelter for workers, horses and equipement used for maintenance and emergency reparations of the dike system.
+In 1923 a number of outposts were built as shelter for workers, horses and equipment used for maintenance and emergency reparations of the dike system.
 Today, they stand obsolete along the dikes of the IJsselmeer, as monuments to the story of the polder and its shelter from the water.
 The shelter at Scharwoude has been chosen as pilot project for the repurposing of these characteristic structures.

 project - Shelter Scharwoude